Thanks for taking the time to read this, many people don’t & send us mixes which are not ideal. Big up yourself!

 Please remove any limiters or heavy compression from your DAW’s master out bus.
 Especially remove limiters – Asking a mastering engineer to work on a mix that has already been heavily limited could be likened to a chef being asked to create a gourmet meal from ingredients which have already been cooked.
 It would still taste OK, but using fresh ingredients would give better results.
 Over zealous use of “Loudness Maximizers” before the mastering stage is generally undesirable.
 Proper mastering is dependent on being able to subtly adjust the dynamic range of a track to get the best overall sound, bounce & vibes.
 Limiters can kill dynamic range if not used carefully, making the mastering engineer have to fight against the processing that’s already there.

 If you have done a self-master then it can be useful to send it too as a reference, so I can hear what you are shooting for.
 Tell us what you like and don’t like about it.
-Likewise if you have had disappointing results with another mastering engineer then send their master too and tell me what you do and don’t like about it.
+Likewise if you have had disappointing results with another mastering engineer then send their master too and tell me what you do and don’t like about it, so we can deliver a better result.

 Extra steps to prepare for mixing